susieyang/vue-mobi-scroll/README.md

   }
 }
 ```
-step3: use<br>
+step3: template<br>
-there are three types can be used: date, time, select,
+there are three types can be used: date, time, select.
+Each of them has only one prop: options.
 ``` javascript
 date example：
 <vue-mobi-scroll :options="dateOptions"></vue-mobi-scroll>